scrapy/flake8-scrapy/docs/rules/scp14.rst

 latest features, bug fixes, and performance improvements.

-However, the specific issue with using a version of a package older than the minimum version supported by flake8-scrapy is that flake8-scrapy may misreport issues and fail to report others.
+However, the specific issue with using a version of a package older than the minimum version supported by scrapy-lint is that scrapy-lint may misreport issues and fail to report others.